 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-IN.2.1 A pedestrian network accessible to all providing links to community and retail facilities Footpaths meet DDA standards and agreed service level Pedestrian Access and Mobility Plans are in place Metres of footpath constructed or renewed Director Infrastructure IN.2.1.1 Design works for 2025-26 PAMPS All footpaths are designed to meet current standards such as DDA and consider whole of life management requirements Designs are completed Director Infrastructure IN.2.1.17 Footpath Renewal Program undertaken as per schedule Footpaths remain functional and accessible throughout their lives Director Infrastructure IN.2.1.18 Murray Street Finley Pedestrian Crossing move Murray Street Upgrade works are completed with TfNSW as active partner and stormwater management concerns rasied by the community are fully addressed as part of larger Murray Street Upgrade Director Infrastructure IN.2.2 Advocate for and support improved public and community transport Public and community transport meets community needs Advocacy initiatives undertaken Chief Executive Officer
+IN.2.1 A pedestrian network accessible to all providing links to community and retail facilities and agreed service level Pedestrian Access and Mobility Plans are in place Metres of footpath constructed or renewed Director Infrastructure IN.2.1.1 Design works for 2025-26 PAMPS All footpaths are designed to meet current standards such as DDA and consider whole of life management requirements Designs are completed Director Infrastructure IN.2.1.17 Footpath Renewal Program undertaken as per schedule Footpaths remain functional and accessible throughout their lives Director Infrastructure IN.2.1.18 Murray Street Finley Pedestrian Crossing move as part of larger Murray Street Upgrade Director Infrastructure IN.2.2 Advocate for and support improved public and community transport Public and community transport meets community needs Advocacy initiatives undertaken Chief Executive Officer